themilkenknights/Milken-Knights-Rapid-React/README.md

 #### SWERVE AUTONOMOUS:
 - team 3244 - basic auto structure and pidf config
-- team 7166 - orginization of auto and they had a similar auto
+- team 7166 - organization of auto and they had a similar auto
 <br/>

 ## HOW TO USE: